Yarin-Shohat/prediction-market-economic-gambling/README.md

 Follow these steps to reproduce all files and results:

 ### 1. Extract Text from Attachments
-- Run `Get_PDF_text.py` to extract text from PDF/DOCX files in DATA/PDF files/Raw.
+- Run `Get_PDF_text.py` to extract text from PDF files in DATA/PDF files/lem.

 ### 2. Tokenize and Lemmatize Attachments
 - Use functions in `count_words.py` to tokenize and lemmatize attachment text files.
     - Run `tokenize_and_save_attachments()` and `lemmatize_tok_files()`.

 ### 3. Process Comments for Word Counts
-- Use `count_words.py` to process comments and attachments for target word categories (gambling, economic, ambiguous, insider trading).
+- Use `count_words.py` to process comments and attachments for target word categories (economic, gambling, ambiguous).
     - Run `process_comments_csv()` and related functions.
     - Outputs are saved in DATA/Words count/.